 - – If “-” is used, all fields are left-justified.
-Default is right-justified.
+The default is right-justified.

 - x – Defines the minimum field width (x).
 Default is 0

 - .x – Defines the maximum number (x) of digits expected to the right of the decimal point.
 If x is 0, then the decimal point and the digits to its right will not be shown.
-Default is local settings.
+The default is local settings.